asgray/asgray.github.io/_posts/2021-01-18-OPFrontendUpdate.markdown

 project: OptimalPack
 ---

-I have been learning React.js by using it to build a real UI for the OptimalPack database.<!--more-->
+I learned React.js by using it to build a real UI for the OptimalPack database.<!--more-->
 The interface used to look like this:
 ![old-img]